 Voyageurs is a boater's paradise.
-Remember to review all tips and checklists before venturing into the park.
+Remember to review this checklist before venturing onto the waters of the park.

-Whistle or horn capable of producing a continuous sound for two seconds and audible for at least one-half mile.
+Whistle or horn: Ensure you have a whistle or horn capable of producing a continuous sound for two seconds and audible for at least one-half mile.